jcsalem/Lite/README.txt

+Lite
+A toolbox for addressable light art.

 * HOW TO RUN *
 * Setting the LDEV environment variable *
 Linux/Mac: export LDEV='ck:172.24.22.51/1(72)'
 Windows: set LDEV=ck:172.24.22.51/1

+Use --help for help on any command.

+Ltool: The Multi-tool.
+Commands: set, all, rotate, rotwash, wash, bounce
+Lsparkle: Sparkly lights
+Lstarry: Stars
+Lfirefly: Fireflies
+ckinfo: Reports information on ethernet-attached ColorKinetics fixtures via Kinet protocol.
+testmix: tests light mixing

 * CMAKE COMPILATION INSTRUCTIONS *
 + For all platforms +